sarabenali88/IoT/docs/uxd/concept_design.md

 ![pyramid_wood](../assets/pyramid_pro2_3.jpg)

 ### Third prototype
-Since we're not allowed to use any glue or tape, I wanted to work with fingers in my design.
+Since we're not "allowed" to use any glue or tape, I wanted to work with fingers in my design.
 I used multiplex again, because that's the only test material there was and this time it did look good.
 I searched on Google for some websites and I found one where I can laser cut a pyramid with.
 It didn't go too well.
 I cut out the first design, only two sides of the pyramid, with the fingers and when the cutting was done, I saw that the fingers were the exact same.
 I then